vess-dev/vess-dev.github.io/_posts/2021-12-15-mass-psychosis.md

 ## <ins>But was it **actually** removed?</ins>

-<strong><mark>[or1]</mark></strong> A group of orcs can be dominated by evil creatures of immense power, and they accept this subservient role either because they are forced to or because it offers them a measure of security while they engage in their savagery.
+<strong><mark>[or1]:</mark></strong> A group of orcs can be dominated by evil creatures of immense power, and they accept this subservient role either because they are forced to or because it offers them a measure of security while they engage in their savagery.
 Green dragons, for instance, sometimes use orcs as sentinels or shock troops.
 Orcs are sometimes attracted to the service of frost giants or fire giants, who then "reward" their loyalty by turning them into slaves.
 If a tribe is defeated and driven from its lair, the survivors might come under the sway of a strong but dimwitted creature, such as a hill giant or an ogre.
 It is also not unheard of for an exceptionally strong and charismatic evil human to lead stray orcs that no longer have a tribe to call their own.

 <cite>(Volo's, page 86)</cite>

-<strong><mark>[or2]</mark></strong> Young orcs must mature quickly in order to survive their perilous upbringing.
+<strong><mark>[or2]:</mark></strong> Young orcs must mature quickly in order to survive their perilous upbringing.
 Their early years are fraught with tests of strength, fierce competition and nothing in the way of maternal or paternal love.
 From the time a child can wield a stick or a crude knife, it asserts itself and defends itself while learning to fight, to survive in the wild, and to fear the gods.
 The children that can't endure the rigors of a life of combat are culled from the main body of the tribe, taken into the depths of the lair, and left for the followers of Yurtrus or Shargaas to accept or reject.

 <cite>(Volo's, page 85)</cite>

-* Note: "Orc's can learn empathy" seems to not be clearly stated anywhere, but seems to be implied in the entire section as a possibility (The fact you can play an Orc in the first place).
+* Note: "Orcs can learn empathy" is not be clearly stated anywhere now, but seems to be implied in the entire section as a possibility (The fact you can play an orc in the first place).
 I would consider this a partial removal.

-<strong><mark>[or3]</mark></strong> In order to replenish the casualties of their endless warring, orcs breed prodigiously (and they aren't choosy about what they breed with, which is why such creatures as half-orcs and ogrillons are found in the world).
+<strong><mark>[or3]:</mark></strong> In order to replenish the casualties of their endless warring, orcs breed prodigiously (and they aren't choosy about what they breed with, which is why such creatures as half-orcs and ogrillons are found in the world).
 Females that are about to give birth are relieved of their other roles and taken to the lair's whelping pens, where they are tended to by Luthic's followers.

 <cite>(Volo's, page 85)</cite>

-<strong><mark>[or4]</mark></strong> Some half-orcs rise to become proud chiefs of orc tribes, their human blood giving them an edge over their full-blooded orc rivaIs.
+<strong><mark>[or4]:</mark></strong> Some half-orcs rise to become proud chiefs of orc tribes, their human blood giving them an edge over their full-blooded orc rivaIs.

 <cite>(PHB, page 40)</cite>